 Some free solar panel companies used to let you buy them out if you came into the cash later.
-However, with a Shade Greener, there's no option to buy out the contract.
+However, with A Shade Greener, there's no option to buy out the contract.

 What if the free solar company went bust?

 If the free solar panel firm went bust, it's likely the panels would stay on and be maintained.
-The rights to collect your feed-in tariff would be creditors' biggest asset, so chances are they'd sell this right on to another company.
+The rights to collect your feed-in tariff would be the creditors' biggest asset, so chances are they'd sell this right on to another company.